 Director, Health Promotion and Communication

-Dr. Lilian Cheung is Lecturer and Director of Health Promotion & Communication at the Harvard School of Public Health’s Department of Nutrition.
-She is the Editorial Director of The Nutrition Source, Harvard School of Public Health’s nutrition website for health professionals, media and consumers.
+Dr. Lilian Cheung is Lecturer and Director of Health Promotion & Communication at the Harvard T.H.
+Chan School of Public Health’s Department of Nutrition.
+She is the Editorial Director of The Nutrition Source, the school’s nutrition website for health professionals, media and consumers.
 She also serves as co-editorial director of the Obesity Prevention Source, a website providing science based information for policy changes at the community level, as well as the Asian Diabetes Prevention Initiative, a website providing research-based evidence for policy makers and public with the goal of reversing the spread of type 2 diabetes in Asia.
 Her work focuses on the translation of science-based recommendations into public health communications and programs, to promote healthy lifestyles for chronic disease prevention and control.

 Other work includes her role as co-editor of Child Health, Nutrition and Physical Activity (1995) with the late Surgeon General Dr. Julius Richmond, and co-author of Be Healthy!
 It’s A Girl Thing: Food, Fitness and Feeling Great!
 (2003, 2nd edition 2010), a book written for adolescent girls.
-Her latest book Savor: Mindful Eating, Mindful Life (2010, 2011) co-authored with Zen master, Thich Nhat Hanh, has been acquired for translation in 17 countries.
+Her latest book Savor: Mindful Eating, Mindful Life (2010, 2011) co-authored with Zen master, Thich Nhat Hanh, is in 17 languages.

 Obesity Prevention Source—An in-depth resource for all who seek to understand the causes of obesity—and to reverse the epidemic of obesity in children and adults.
 Policy and environmental changes are the foundation of obesity prevention.
 Our goal is to inform and empower people with science-based information about what can and must be done to prevent adult and childhood obesity; to help those who are overweight achieve a healthier weight; and ultimately, to turn back the obesity epidemic’s global spread.